acocos/crowd_clustering/readme.md

 Importantly, you should also update these settings as appropriate:

-`REDUNDANCY`: The number of workers you need to cluster each target word before processing the results `CLUSTER_AGR_THRESHOLD`: The percentage of workers who must agree on a paraphrase's placement before adding it to a gold cluster
+`REDUNDANCY`: The number of workers you need to cluster each target word before processing the results.
+NOTE: This should be the same as the number of workers you assign to each HIT in AMT.

+`CLUSTER_AGR_THRESHOLD`: The percentage of workers who must agree on a paraphrase's placement before adding it to a gold cluster

 `MERGE_THRESHOLD`: The percentage of workers who must agree to merge two clusters